How KitOps Is Used π οΈ β

 Level 1: Handoff From Development to Production π€ β

-Many organizations have AI teams build a ModelKit for each version of the AI project that is going to staging, user acceptance testing (UAT), or production.
+Organizations are having AI teams build a ModelKit for each version of the AI project that is going to staging, user acceptance testing (UAT), or production.

 This ensures that:

-- AI versioned packages are held in the same enterprise registry as other production assets like containers
+- AI versioned packages are held in the same enterprise registry as other production assets like containers making them easier to find, secure, and audit

 - Compliance teams have a catalogue of versioned models that can be used for EU AI Act or other regulatory reporting

-Level 2: Storage for all AI Project Versions πΎ β
+Level 3: Storage for all AI Project Versions πΎ β

 Organizations that are more mature in their handling of AI projects, or are subject to extra scrutiny or regulations extend the use of ModelKits to the development phase as well.
 This solves the currently scattered storage of artifacts.